kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### The good test uses ionicModuleForTest instead of IonicModule

-When working with ionic you might have to import the `IonicModule` as part of your `createComponent` or `createHost` factory.
+When working with Ionic you might have to import the `IonicModule` as part of your `createComponent` or `createHost` factory.
 Here you should use the [ `TestHelper` ](https://github.com/kirbydesign/designsystem/blob/master/libs/designsystem/src/lib/testing/test-helper.ts) property `ionicModuleForTest` like so:

 ```